Rockies' Arenado: Focus is baseball, not chatter

 The disrespect, sources told ESPN's Jeff Passan, centered on the Rockies' winter of inaction less than a year after the team signed Arenado to an eight-year, $260 million contract extension.

-When the organization signaled early this offseason that it did not intend to expand its payroll this winter, Arenado expressed betrayal, sources told Passan, believing Colorado was not doing enough to improve a team coming off a 71-91 season.
+When the organization signaled early this offseason that it did not intend to expand its payroll this winter, Arenado expressed betrayal, sources told Passan, believing that Colorado was not doing enough to improve the team coming off a 71-91 season.

 Executives involved in the discussions told ESPN that Colorado's demands were excessive enough that no deal has come close to being finalized.
 The Rockies, sources said, have sought a significant return for Arenado, despite the size and structure of his contract.